gpu-mode/discord-cluster-manager/README.md

 competitions.
 The rest of this section will mostly refer to leaderboard submissions in the context of our GPU Kernel competition.

+> [!NOTE]
-All leaderboard commands have the prefix `/leaderboard`, and center around creating, submitting to, and viewing leaderboard statistics and information.
+> All leaderboard commands have the prefix `/leaderboard`, and center around creating, submitting to,
+> and viewing leaderboard statistics and information.

 ### Creating a new Leaderboard
 ![Leaderboard creation command](assets/img/lb_creation.png)